ChrstphrHll/npc_gen/students/Rei Mardeiym.md

 ---
 ### Description
 - 7th year Firbolg Sorcerer in Alderden
-- straight pink hair that's put back in a short pony tail, Pale Blue eyes, and Pale Green skin
+- shoulder length wavy red hair that's put up, Pale Blue eyes, and Pale Green skin
 - Is Patient and Narrow-minded, and has Grace as their ideal

 ### Organizations